manish-mahalinge/manish-mahalinge/README.md

 ---

 ## 🚀 About Me:
-I am currently working on AWS and DevOps Projects to meet automation, scalability and ability to deliver cost-efficient and scalable serverless solutions.
+I am currently working on AWS and DevOps projects focused on automation, scalability, and building cost-efficient serverless solutions.

 ---